violetto-rose/violetto-rose.github.io/UI-UX/tutorials/chat-app-redesign.md

 Let's begin our first experiment: A Chat App Redesign where we will create a wireframe and redesign the user interface of a well-known chat application.
 We will be using Figma as our design tool throughout this tutorial, as recommended by the university.

 For our experiment, we'll focus on <span class="WhatsApp">WhatsApp</span>, a widely-used messaging platform from Meta.
 WhatsApp exemplifies excellent user interface design through its intuitive navigation, clear visual hierarchy, and consistent design patterns.
-The app successfully balances functionality with simplicity, making it accessible to users across different age groups and technical backgrounds.
-Its interface prioritizes the most frequently used features while maintaining a clean, uncluttered appearance.

 ![WhatsApp interface on Apple iOS and Android](images/chat-app-redesign/whatsapp-user-interface.png) *New iOS and Android user interface on WhatsApp.
 Image courtesy of Meta Design, 2024.*